osmandapp/web/main/docs/user/navigation/guidance/map-during-navigation.md

 ## Overview

 This article describes how to configure the appearance of the map during navigation.
-This includes features such as [animated location changes](#animate-own-position), displaying [POIs along the route](#show-points-along-the-route), using [screen alerts](#screen-alerts), [route line appearance](#route-line-appearance) including color, width, and turn arrows.
+This includes features such as displaying [POIs along the route](#show-points-along-the-route), using [screen alerts](#screen-alerts), [route line appearance](#route-line-appearance) including color, width, and turn arrows.
 These features are closely related to the [route navigation settings](../setup/route-navigation.md#settings).

 ## Map During Navigation